redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 - It is written on the same line with other elements.

+- It can be used to construct more complex structure.

 - It uses inline elements to format the appearance of an element.

-- It is a standardized parts that can be used to construct more complex structure.

 - It is used to manage layout of an HTML document and is displayed in a tabluar form.

-/// type=SS, answer=[4]
+/// type=SS, answer=[5]

-What is `table data` in HTML table?
+What is `table data` in an HTML table?

 - It creates a row to the HTML table.

 - It sets the table caption of the HTML table.

-- It creates the header per column in the table
+- It creates the table header of the HTML table

-- It contains the table data per cell of the column.

 - It is used to group footer content in an HTML table.

+- It contains the table data per column cell of the HTML table.

 /// type=MS, answer=[1,2,3,5]

-What are the components to structre an HTML table?
+What are the components to construct an HTML table?

 - `<`